 - Distance: 4 miles, out-and-back

 - Total Elevation Gain: < 700 ft

 - Difficulty: Easy

-- Parking: Adventure Pass
+- Need an Adventure Pass for parking

-The first thing you notice when hiking this trail is how beautiful all of the surrounding plants, water and trees are.
+The first thing you notice when hiking this trail is how beautiful all of the surrounding plants, water, and trees are.
 Look at the plant overhang in the below picture.

-When you hike this lush trail it does not seem like something you would find in the heart of Southern California, there were even a couple of parts where I felt like I was in a tropical setting.
-That being said, like any tropical setting make sure to bring bug spray.
-This path goes along the water the entire way so you need to make sure you are protected from all the bugs.
+When you hike this lush trail, it does not seem like something you would find in the heart of Southern California.
+There were even a couple of parts where I felt like I was in a tropical setting.
+That being said, like any tropical setting, make sure to bring bug spray.
+This path goes along the water the entire way, so you need to make sure you are protected from all the bugs.

-Holy Jim Falls was a nice easy hike to a good waterfall; however Southern California has a lot of better waterfalls such as Bonita Falls, Etiwanda Falls, Falls Canyon and Black Star Canyon Falls (when it actually has water which is not often).
+Holy Jim Falls was a nice easy hike to a good waterfall; however, Southern California has a lot of better waterfalls such as Bonita Falls, Etiwanda Falls, Falls Canyon, and Black Star Canyon Falls (when it actually has water, which is not often).
 You can see my full list of waterfalls here.
 Let me know if you have been there and enjoyed it in the comments.